ChaoranHu/coga/README.md

 ### How do I use? ###

-Please read vignette of this package by type `browseVignettes("coga")` in R, which includes several examples.
+Please build and read vignette of this package in `inst` folder, which includes several examples.

 ### Who do I talk to? ###